About us & Ellen

 The products are 100% pureherbs with no added fillers, mixers or binders added - hence the need for only a small scoop (supplied).
 Most of the products at 500gms are to provide one course for one horse lasting approximately 5 to 6 weeks, added to feed, or can be mixed with water or a little light oil (such as sunflower oil) in a syringe and given orally.
 Larger sizes, 1kg to 5kg's are now available for bigger yards and horses needing long term use.

 A huge part of any health program or health issues is diet.
 The majority of problems whether health, temperament, behavioural or performance start in the gut.
 Ellen originally started the herbal products specifically for digestive issues which were rapidly increasing in the 60's due to the rapid introduction of processed 'convenience' foods.
-These processed foods caused so much toxic overload and high protein content, putting a huge burden on the horses digestive organs and body systems; and the problem is no better today with the added chemicals, factory byproducts, mould inhibitors, preservatives, marketing and current fashions.
+These processed foods caused so much toxic overload and high protein content, putting a huge burden on the horses digestive organs and body systems; and the problem is no better today with the added chemicals, factory byproducts, GM ingredients, soya, mould inhibitors, preservatives, marketing and current fashions, such as excess oils.

 There is information on the herb pages of this website regarding feeding a natural clean diet which can apply to almost all horses, with just the quantities adjusted to the individual horse, his workload, regime and age.